 California is gorgeous.
 It is also physically and ecologically diverse, with endless opportunities for outdoor fun and adventure.
 To show you what makes “The Golden State” so special, we’ve crafted the perfect 13-day teen summer adventure trip.
 You’ll sea kayak through stunning, Mediterranean-like waters in Point Reyes National Seashore’s Tomales Bay, hike alpine trails through High Sierra forests, explore the breathtaking scenery in Yosemite National Park’s backcountry, and enjoy a morning of surfing on California’s iconic coast.
 Capped off with a day in San Francisco, this action-packed backpacking adventure is a perfect balance of activities to show you and your new friends the very best of California.

 Our group will meet at the San Francisco International Airport and transfer through coastal forests north of the Golden Gate Bridge.
 After a first night of orientation, we’ll set off early the next morning to meet our sea kayaking guides at Point Reyes National Seashore.
-There, we’ll learn the fundamentals of safe paddling before venturing out along one of the most pristine, protected coastlines in America.
-After three days on the water, and two amazing nights under the stars, we’ll leave the coastline for the majesty of the High Sierras.
+There, we’ll learn the fundamentals of safe paddling before venturing out along one of the most pristine, protected coastlines in North America.
+After two days on the water, an evening bioluminescence paddle, and one amazing night camping under the stars, we’ll bid the California coastline adieu.
+Before we make our way east, we’ll spend a morning lending a hand to some of the areas most damaged by the recent wildfires.

-After crossing California’s verdant Central Valley, we’ll transfer into the clean, fresh air of the Sierras.
-The next several days will be spent day hiking through forested canyons and groves of ancient redwoods.
-Our confidence will grow with every step as we take in 100-mile vistas from mountain peaks.
-After breaking in our boots, we’ll light out for Yosemite National Park.
-There, in the shadow of El Capitan, we’ll explore world-famous Yosemite Valley.
-Now it’s time to head for the Park’s high country, where we’ll strap on our backpacks and spend three spectacular days and nights trekking in the backcountry of this national treasure.
+Crossing California’s fertile Central Valley, we’ll transfer into the clean, fresh air of the Sierras and world-famous Yosemite National Park.
+We will spend the next few days exploring the Yosemite Valley, weaving through groves of ancient redwoods and day hiking to waterfalls in the shadow of El Capitan.
+Our confidence will grow with every step as we take in 100-mile vistas from high above the valley floor.
+After breaking in our boots, we’ll head for the Park’s high country, where we’ll strap on our backpacks and spend three spectacular days and nights trekking in the backcountry of this national treasure.